Heat balance model for long-term prediction of the thermal regime of a subway tunnel and surrounding soil: Formulation of the problem

 Accurate modeling of airflows in a tunnel, generated by ventilation, train movements and other causes, is a very difficult task.
 However, we assume that for long-term assessment of average temperature it is sufficient to estimate the gross effect of ventilation on air temperature.
 We imagine this gross effect as a replacement per unit time of a certain volume of air in a tunnel with temperature $T_t$ by the same volume of outdoor air with temperature $T_a$.
 This process can be characterized by function $v(t)=\Delta V(t)/V_0$, where $V_0$ is the volume of the tunnel segment and $\Delta V$ is the volume of the air replaced by ventilation per unit time.

 Using these quantities, the heat balance equation for the air in the tunnel can be written as follows

-where $C_a$ is the volumetric (isobaric) heat capacity of air.
+where $C_a$ is the volumetric (isobaric) heat capacity of air, $S_t$ is the tunnel cross-sectional area.
 The last term in the formula (\ref{het}) corresponds to the heat flux through the wall of the tunnel, which has the shape of a circular cylinder of radius $R_t$.
 The average temperature of the adjacent soil in contact with the wall of the tunnel, $\widetilde{T_s}$ , is defined as follows,

 The initial condition for Eq.
 (7) can be written in the form

 Equations (\ref{heq}), (\ref{het}) with initial conditions (\ref{ig}), (\ref{it}) and boundary conditions (\ref{g0})-(\ref{gg}) determine the evolution of the temperature field $T(x,y,t)$ of the surrounding soil and the average temperature $T_t(t)$ in the tunnel.